RapidRide: Future

 In the late 2010s, plans were made to construct and open 13 new RapidRide corridors by 2025.
 The city of Seattle plans to pay for seven of the routes located primarily within its borders, while King County will locate the funding for the six routes in suburban areas outside of Seattle.
 The improvements are expected to be funded by federal and state grants.
 Additionally, the improvements in the city of Seattle will be partially funded by the "Move Seattle" property tax levy passed in November 2015.
 The network will create a grid of frequent bus lines connecting the major population centers in King County.
 In many cases, the opening of the routes is timed to coincide with the expansion of Sound Transit's Link light rail system.

 On September 23, 2020, King County Metro announced delays to the I, J, K, and R lines.
 Work on the I and J lines will proceed while the R and K lines have been put on hold.

-The table below details the routing, project status, and expected opening of each RapidRide line expected to open before 2025.

 King County also plans to add a further seven RapidRide routes between 2025 and 2040.